The Nice: Musical style

 The Nice were primarily a live band.
 Their stage performances were bold and violent, with Emerson incorporating feedback and distortion.
 He manhandled his Hammond L-100 organ, wrestling it and attacking it with daggers (which he used to hold down keys and sustain notes during these escapades).
 Emerson's playing was inspired by Jimi Hendrix, Billy Ritchie of Clouds, and Don Shinn as well as earlier figures such as pianist Jerry Lee Lewis.

-The group's early sound was geared more towards psychedelic rock with only occasional classical influences.
+The Nice have been described as a progressive rock, psychedelic rock, jazz fusion, art rock, and proto-prog band.
+Their early sound was geared more towards psychedelic rock with only occasional classical influences.
 Following O'List's departure, Emerson's control over the band's direction became greater, resulting in more complex music.
 The absence of a guitar in the band and Emerson's redefining of the role of keyboard instruments in rock set the Nice apart from many of its contemporaries.
 He used a combination of Marshall Amplification and Leslie speakers in order to project a full sound to compensate for the lack of a guitarist.

 Jackson never considered himself a great singer, partly because the group chose poor keys for his vocal range, but his bass playing, with heavy use of a plectrum, was a distinctive part of the band's overall sound.
 He was influenced by Bob Dylan, whose songs were often covered at the time; the Nice interpreted several of them, typically reducing them to three or four verses and featuring a long improvised middle section, such as "She Belongs to Me".

 Legacy

 Though noted in rock history primarily as the band which brought Keith Emerson into the spotlight, the Nice were one of the pioneering progressive rock bands and their fusion of styles strongly influenced the movement into the 1970s.
 Their commercial success on Charisma Records was key to establishing the label, which went on to include several other progressive acts, including Genesis and Van der Graaf Generator.
 Genesis were fans of the Nice and "The Knife" from their album Trespass was directly inspired by the band.
 Though the Nice were not the first to combine a rock band and orchestra, they did inspire similar attempts by other groups, such as Pink Floyd's Atom Heart Mother.

-The group have often been compared to ELP, but there were important differences between them.
 Emerson's showmanship was more important in the Nice, and he mostly used just a Hammond organ live as opposed to a wider range of keyboards, including the Moog synthesizer, in ELP.
 John Peel, an early champion of the Nice, called ELP "a waste of talent and electricity".